juhahinkula/hhmobile/README.md

 ### Mini Museum

 The Mini Museum is virtual museuem app where you can find Egyptian and Chinese museum treasures.
 Use can login to the app and mark items to the favourites.
+The app is developed with React Native and Firebase.
+The data comes from the Metropolitan Museum of Art Collection API (https://metmuseum.github.io/)

 ![screenshot]({{ site.baseurl }}/img/museum1.jpg) ![screenshot]({{ site.baseurl }}/img/museum2.jpg) ![screenshot]({{ site.baseurl }}/img/museum3.jpg)